margmartelo/BorisBikes/README.md

 ## 🚴 **Brief:**
 "Transport for London, the body responsible for delivery of a new bike system, come to you with a plan: a network of docking stations and bikes that anyone can use.
 They want you to build a program that will emulate all the docking stations, bikes, and infrastructure (repair staff, and so on) required to make their dream a reality."

-*The Project was recently redone (steps 1 - 20), in order to review relevant contents.*
+*I have recently redone the majority of the Project (steps 1 - 20), in order to review relevant contents.*

 <p>&nbsp;</p>